Transverse spectral instability in generalized Kadomtsev-Petviashvili equation: Proof of main results and applications

-\begin{theorem} For any $a$ sufficiently small, $k>0$, and $m$ satisfying Hypotheses~\ref{h:m}, periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are transversely unstable with respect to two-dimensional perturbations which are \begin{enumerate} \item periodic in the direction of propagation and of finite or short wavelength in the transverse direction if $\sigma$ and $m$ in \eqref{e:gkp} satisfy $(\sigma,m)=\oned$ or $\minu$. \item periodic in the direction of propagation of the wave and of long wavelength in the transverse direction if $\sigma$ and $m$ in \eqref{e:gkp} satisfy $(\sigma,m)=\oneu$ or $\mind$. \item non-periodic (localized or bounded) in the direction of propagation of the wave and of finite or short wavelength in the transverse direction for all values of $\sigma$ and $m$ in \eqref{e:gkp}. \end{enumerate}
+\begin{proof}[\underline{Proof of Theorem \ref{t:1}}] Lemma \ref{lem:long} says that there exist $\ell_a$ such that the spectrum of $\mathcal A_a(\ell)$ is purely imaginary, except for a pair of simple real eigenvalues with opposite signs if $(\sigma,m)$ is $\oneu$ or $\mind$ for all $|\ell^2|<|\ell_a^2|$, which implies that the small amplitude periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are transversely unstable with respect to two-dimensional perturbations which are periodic in the direction of propagation and of long wavelength in the transverse direction if $(\sigma,m)=\oneu$ or $\mind$.
+Moreover, Lemma \ref{lem:nonperu1} provide an interval of finite wavenumbers in the transverse direction for which the spectrum of $\mathcal A_a(\ell,\xi)$ have a pair of complex eigenvalues with opposite nonzero real parts when $(\sigma,m)=\oneu$ or $\mind$.
+These findings imply that the small amplitude periodic traveling waves \eqref{e:expptw} of \eqref{e:gkp} are transversely unstable with respect to two-dimensional perturbations which are non-periodic in the direction of propagation and of finite wavelength in the transverse direction if $(\sigma,m)=\oneu$ or $\mind$. \end{proof}